-Using your hearing aid with smartphone apps (optional)
+Controlling your hearing aid with the mobile device app (optional)

-Our smartphone apps are intended to be used with our wireless hearing aids.
-The smartphone apps send and receive signals from the hearing aids via smartphones.
+The smartphone apps send and receive signals to and from the hearing aids via smartphones.

-Do not disable app notifications.

-- Install updates to keep the app working correctly - Only use the app with hearing aids from the same manufacturer.
-We take no responsibility if the app is used with other hearing aids - If you want a printed version of the smartphone app user's guide, please go to our website at resound.com or consult customer support
+- Do not disable app notifications. - Install updates to keep the app working correctly. - The app must only be used with the hearing aids for which they are intended, and the manufacturer takes no responsibility if the app is used with other hearing aids. - If you want a printed version of the user's guide for the smartphone app, please go to our website (see the back page of this user guide) or contact customer service.

+NOTE
-NOTE: For assistance with pairing and using these products with your hearing aids, please contact your hearing care professional or visit our support site.

-NOTE: If your Bluetooth® enabled Android smartphone does not stream directly to your hearing aids, you are able to answer the telephone if you use ReSound Phone Clip+.
+- For assistance with pairing and using these products with your hearing said, contact your hearing care professional or visit our support site. - If your Bluetooth® enabled Android smartphone does not stream directly to your hearing aids, you can use our Phone Clip+ for streaming capabilities.

-ReSound Assist (optional)
+Online Services and Live Assist (optional)